The reverse mathematics of bounded Ramsey's theorem for pairs: Acknowledgement

 \section{Acknowledgement}

 The authors are thankful to Emanuele Frittaion for drawing our attention to the bounded Ramsey's theorem project and its questions.
-We are also thankful to David Belanger, Paul Shafer and Keita Yokoyama for interesting discussions.
+We are also thankful to David Belanger, Paul Shafer, and Keita Yokoyama for interesting discussions.
+The authors are thankful to the anonymous referee for his improvement suggestions.